 Can Rosemary Survive Winter and Frost?

-The above-ground parts of a rosemary plant (stems, branches, and leaves) can survive frost, but the below-ground parts (roots) cannot.
+The above-ground parts of a rosemary plant (stems, branches, and leaves) can survive mild frost, but the below-ground parts (roots) cannot.

 Before writing this post, I spoke to a really experienced gardener from a nearby garden center who has a ton of experience with growing rosemary and other herbs.
 Here is what she told me.

 Rosemary can survive winters in most parts of the world.
 As long as the roots don’t freeze, the plant will be fine.
-The plant itself can survive frost, but the roots cannot, however, since the roots are underground, the soil creates a protective layer that keeps them warm (or at least above the freezing point) unless it is extremely cold for a long time.Camilla, gardener
+The plant itself can survive frost, but the roots cannot, however, since the roots are underground, the soil creates a protective layer that keeps them warm (or at least above the freezing point) unless it is very cold for a long time.Camilla, gardener

 You can even still harvest from your plant and use it during the winter, just don’t cut too much.